dschonholtz/NuxtPersonalWebsite/content/articles/AMonthofSuccessfulProcrastination.md

   image: https://miro.medium.com/max/2800/0*EVZkEtjw-kHGkfHG.png
 ---

-# How to Procrastinate Productively
+# How to procrastinate again.

-Simple initial post.
+second post

 ## This is a heading

 <div style="background-color: coral;">
   This is HTML inside markdown that has a class of note
 </div>

-### This is a sub heading

-This is some more info